-Universal’s CityWalk mini golf is a great non-park family fun activity.
-We enjoyed the fun themed mini-golf courses and ambiance at Hollywood Drive In Golf during our Orlando vacation.
+Universal’s CityWalk Orlando mini golf is a great non-park family fun activity.
+We enjoyed the fun themed mini-golf courses and ambiance at Hollywood Drive-In Golf during our Orlando area vacation.

-My family loves finding unique mini-golf courses when we travel.
+My family loves finding unique miniature golf courses when we travel.
 It’s a fun way to spend time as a family and as the years have gone by the kids have improved their skills, and it has become fun for the entire family.

-CityWalk mini-golf has two fun courses and is perfect for a rest day activity when visiting the theme parks.
-It is a great mini-golf Orlando option that was fun for all ages.
+CityWalk at the Universal Orlando resort has two fun courses and is perfect for a rest day activity when taking time away from the theme parks.

 7 Tips Universal’s CityWalk Mini-Golf